redis/redis-doc/docs/reference/protocol-spec.md

 <a name="error-reply"></a>

-### Errors
+### Simple errors
-RESP has a specific data type for errors.
+RESP has specific data types for errors.
-Errors are similar to [simple strings](#simple-strings), but their first character is the minus (`-`) character.
+Simple errors, or simply just errors, are similar to [simple strings](#simple-strings), but their first character is the minus (`-`) character.
 The difference between simple strings and errors in RESP is that clients should treat errors as exceptions, whereas the string encoded in the error type is the error message itself.

 The basic format is:

     -Error message\r\n

-Redis replies with an error only when something goes wrong, for example, when you try to perform an operation against the wrong data type, or when the command does not exist.
+Redis replies with an error only when something goes wrong, for example, when you try to operate against the wrong data type, or when the command does not exist.
 The client should raise an exception when it receives an Error reply.

 The following are examples of error replies: